 All these efforts have one main goal: to empower people.
 To design living spaces.
 Their own and those of the people around them.
 And thereby create a future worth living in together.
 That gives me pleasure.

-... and if there’s time in between, I am off to choir rehearsal.
+... and if there’s time in between or after, I am off to choir rehearsal.

 DI Dr. Elisabeth Leitner, MBA